 1. Sit at the edge of the couch/bed so you have plenty of space behind you.
 Your baby’s feet can wrap behind you.

-4. Support the baby’s neck and shoulders (not the back of the head) with your hand.
+5. Support the baby’s neck and shoulders (not the head) with your hand.

-5. The baby will tilt its head back to open wide.
-The nipple will be right there, in front of its nose.
-Let the baby find it and latch on.
+6. The baby will tilt its head back to open wide.
+The nipple will be in front of its nose.
+The baby can smell it, find it and latch on.
 Okay.

 With the baby held against your side, you can easily lean back… there’s plenty of room behind you.
-How about a pillow under your arm?
-Maybe someone can arrange cushions for your comfort.
+Put a pillow under your arm, have someone help arrange cushions for your comfort.
 Eventually, you’ll have this set up and ready for whenever.

 Another difference is that you needn’t stay sitting up in a rigid position or curl your head down to watch the latch.
 This should be more comfortable.

 How does that feel?
 There are as many ways to feed as there are babies in the world.
 What matters is if it’s comfortable…then it’s possible and it’s normal.